emmahsax/reusable-github-actions-workflows/README.md

       private_arg: ${{ secrets.private_arg }}
 ```

-To call a composite step, run the following in the `steps` section of the workflow:
+To call a composite step, add the following in the `steps` section of the workflow:

 ```yaml
 - name: Step Name